 Larwood School is a primary school for pupils with social, emotional and mental health difficulties (SEMH) and all pupils have an Educational Health Care Plan.
 Pupils are referred to us as part of a panel system organised by Hertfordshire.
-We have capacity for 64 day pupils.
+We have capacity for 64 day pupils, but finished the academic year with 66 pupils on roll.
+The additional pupils were inducted due to the crisis that Hertfordshire has with too many pupils without suitable placement, and recognising that our school could cope with such demands.
+Please note that we had already agreed to move to 68 as our designated day school number for 2018-19.

 As part of our provision, we are also a residential school and this operates from Monday through until Friday, with pupils returning home at the weekends.
 We are the only residential (primary) special school for SEMH pupils in the county.
+This aspect of our provision underwent full review and strategic discussion during the year and it culminated with a full consultation process.
+Please see the website/associated letters for more information in relation to this matter.
 Our pupils display the following characteristics:

-- They have all experienced exclusion and at least 1 term away from education. - 2 pupils last year attended 5 schools.
+- They have all experienced exclusion and at least 1 term away from education. - The vast majority of pupils arrive at Larwood having been receiving part time education.
+One hour a day quite often being the norm. - 2 pupils last year attended 5 schools.
 1 pupil has been at 4 schools.
 19 pupils had been at 3 schools and the rest of the cohort had been at 2 schools.
-Therefore, 36% of the cohort had been at, at least two schools before Larwood. - Although all pupils have SEMH as their designated need, ASD ranged between 50% and 80% in different year groups, and those pupils with 2 or more identified needs within their statement ranged from 50%-83%.
-We continued to employ a Family and Community Engagement Worker (specialist work undertaken in the community), School Counsellor, and our own school based Family Support Worker. - In year referrals meant that the size and dynamics of every year group changed during the year.
-This varied from the lowest amount of change for Year 6 with 22%, Year 5-29%, Year 4-45%, Year 3-43% and Years 1 and 2-100% of pupils were new during the year.
+Therefore, 36% of the cohort had been at, at least two schools before Larwood.
+1 pupil had been permanently excluded from both mainstream and specialist provision.

+- Although all pupils have SEMH as their designated need, ASD ranged between 50% and 80% in different year groups, and those pupils with 2 or more identified needs within their statement ranged from 50%-83%. - In year referrals meant that, the size and dynamics of every year group changed during the year.
+This varied from the lowest amount of change for Year 6 with 13%, Year 5-40%, Year 4-11%, Year 3-85% and Years 1 and 2-50% of pupils were new during the year. - 26/66 pupils were new to the school at the start of the academic year, which equates to 40% of the school population.